StorySDK/story-ios-sdk/README.md

 }
 ```

-To get groups of the app
+To get the groups of the app:

 ```swift
 storySDK.getGroups { result in